Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Experimental part

-The proposed method for TL was tested in two experiments.
+The proposed \ac{TL} method was tested in two experiments.

-\textbf{Experiment 1}: The source and target tasks are the same, i.e. game Pong (screenshot is shown on Fig. \ref{fig:test1}).
-The main aim of this experiment was to use the proposed approach to find the identity transformation.
+\textbf{Experiment~1}: The source and target tasks were the same, i.e. game Pong (screenshot is shown in Figure \ref{fig:test1}).
+The main aim of this experiment was to verify the ability of the proposed approach to find the identity transformation.

-\textbf{Experiment 2}: The source task was the original Pong while the target task was rotated Pong (see screenshot at Fig. \ref{fig:test2}).
-The game remained the same, but all of the image frames were all rotated by 90 degrees.
+\textbf{Experiment~2}: The source task was the original Pong while the target task was rotated Pong (see screenshot in Figure \ref{fig:test2}).
+The game remained the same, but all image frames were rotated by 90 degrees.